vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 You've come here because you're curious about this 'tracing' component, and you want to learn how to integrate it into your existing Spring Boot projects.
 Here are some tips to know whether you need tracing.

  * Re-writing legacy apps or embarking on a new project.
- * Inter-connected [microservices](https://tanzu.vmware.com/microservices) and it's time to add tracing.
+ * An Inter-connected [microservices](https://tanzu.vmware.com/microservices) project that lacks tracing.
  * Monitoring specific service zones ( regions, etc ) for hotspot activity.

 This guide helps to answer the following questions: